SamWillDesign/SamWillDesign/README.md

 - 🌱 I’m currently learning coding.
 2025
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have pet ferrets
-- Ill graduate with my BFA in Photography at The University of Massachusetts Darmouth in 2025
+- I'll graduate with my BFA in Photography at The University of Massachusetts Darmouth in 2025
-- Im interested in Photography, Marketing, and Logo design
+- I'm interested in Photography, Marketing, and Logo design

 <!---
 SamWillDesign/SamWillDesign is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.